HZcohort/3D-Disease-Network/README.md

 ## Visualization

 The interactive 3D disease network following a diagnosis of depression can be visualized [here](https://hzcohort.github.io/3D-Disease-Network/full_plot.html).
+Or you can download the the [html file](https://github.com/HZcohort/3D-Disease-Network/blob/main/full_plot.html) to view locally.

 ## Code Availability